 Goats, pigs, cows, donkeys, and turkeys galore- Leilani Farm Sanctuary is a bona fide paradise, whether you’re four or two-legged.

 Set on eight acres of lush Haiku land, Leilani Farm provides a safe haven for rescued animals who were once neglected or abused.
 Tours at the sanctuary have become one of Haiku’s top attractions, and visitors come back year after year to visit the animals and bask in the Haiku tranquility.
-An hour tour runs for $50, but the feeling of connecting with the animals is priceless.
+An hour-long tour runs for $50, but the feeling of connecting with the animals is priceless.
 260 E Kuiaha Rd, Haiku.

 Off Kokomo Road in Haiku sits the sprawling 4th Marine Division Memorial Park, home to a history unknown to most visitors.
 In World War II, the park and surrounding areas were the site of a vast military camp dubbed ‘Camp Maui.’
 Over 20,000 marines were housed and trained here.
 The marines from Camp Maui went on to fight in some of WWII’s most significant battles, including Iwo Jima.